globus/django-globus-portal-framework/docs/source/tutorial/search/configuring-facets.rst

   }

-Now, the next time the portal is run the new ``Elements`` facet will show up for any search records matched in the query.
+Now, the next time the portal is run the new ``Tags`` facet will show up for any search records matched in the query.
 Given a record with content that looks like the following:

 .. code-block:: json